scanzy/electric-scraper/README.md

 - `ReadConfigDocs`: returns the [DOCS.md](DOCS.md) file, as detailed instructions for AI
 - `ReadConfig`: reads the configuration file, to check known websites and settings
 - `WriteConfig`: writes the configuration file, to add new websites or update settings
+- `ReadNewWebsiteGuide`: returns instructions to let AI add a new website to the config

 See [DOCS.md](DOCS.md) for details about usage and configuration.